arielklxto/projeto-cultural/README.md

 Explore interactive sections, meet the characters, delve into the story's nuances.
 We aim to spread this good madness and promote reading in every school! 🏫📖

 Join us on this literary mission!
 Clone, contribute, share!
-Let's infect the world with "Madman's Daydreams"! 🌐📚
+Let's infect the world with "Os Devaneios de um Homem Louco"! 🌐📚
 #ReadingTransforms #MadDreams #OpenSourceMagic

 ## Página de contato / Contact Page